partjarnberg/tutorials/postgres-example/README.md

 ## Run it
     docker-compose -f stack.yml up

-For failcheck - open a browser and inspect database at
+Inspect the database - open a browser and inspect database at
     http://localhost:8080 System: PostgreSQL user:postgres password: example

 Then open a terminal and run